 Dr Pavlic: Where everyone stands to benefit; when there are losers, then things tend to break down – for example, when upstream users impact downstream ones.

 Dr McCartney: tangible benefits, such as hydropower.
-This may be a ‘sufficient trade-offs’ because they get the benefit of power, even if it the dam affects them.
+This may be a ‘sufficient trade-offs’ because they get the benefit of power, even if the dam affects them.
 Countries will always make decisions in their national interest.
 Laos might – hypothetically – not build a dam if it improves its relations in the region.
 So, there are tangible and intangible benefits.

 Question 7: In your view, which factors prevent cooperation?
 And which factors enable it?